With the rush to grab shoppers with new sites and apps, it’s easier than ever to save money during Black Friday and Cyber Monday.

-But there is a downside, and that is trying to keep your wits about you when faced with the urgency of the shopping season and the overwhelming excitement of getting a bargain.
+But there is a downside.
+It’s often hard to think logically when faced with the overwhelming excitement of getting a bargain.

 Remember, it’s not a bargain if you have to go into debt to buy it.
 Tweet this

 To help you get through the shopping season, follow these tips to stretch your holiday dollars:

 Getting prepared before you hit the stores is imperative.
 Download savings apps and bookmark websites that’ll help you determine what stores have the best deals.

 Pricegrabber is an app that allows you to find product information, compare prices and get merchant ratings.
 Searched results can be sorted by price, rating or popularity.

 Or, download Smoopa, a comparison app that lets you join forces with other shoppers to scout the best prices on your favorite products.

 Don’t forget to download your favorite store apps or subscribe to their e-mail lists to stay informed of daily discounts and freebies.

 Plus, RetailMeNot is the best place to find coupon codes both online and in stores.